UPDATE: Cambridge Cookery no longer offers this menu. On Saturdays, the bistro serves a changing, seasonal 3-course set menu.

 We already know Cambridge Cookery School is a state-of-the-art learning facility (I wrote about their courses here and here) and their café serves some tasty food during the day (I wrote all about it here)… but did you know they are open on Saturday evenings too?

 Every Saturday, Cambridge Cookery School Café transforms into a chilled out wine bar in the evening.
 It’s a bright, airy space with great views (no more construction, yay!) and ample seating outside.
-The décor is Scandinavian cool and features commissioned artwork by local artist (and foodie) Naomi Davies.
+The décor is Scandinavian cool.

 With the lights dimmed as it gets dark and enjoyable music in the background, the café becomes a wonderful spot for relaxing and socialising.
 It’s a great place to go if you want to avoid the Saturday night crowds in the city centre.

 The Cambridge Cookery School Café is open until midnight on Saturdays and the menu features a selection of global platters, such as Scandinavian, Italian and Middle Eastern.
 They can be created to serve 1, 2 or 4 people and adapted to a vegetarian option.
 They use wonderfully fresh produce from Croxton Park in nearby St Neots.
 There is a cheese platter too and some fabulous mini desserts.

 The drinks menu includes carefully sourced wines as well as cider, lager, ale and all the requisite aperitifs: G&T, Pamplemousse Rose, Aperol Spritz, Mojito, Negroni and Bloody Mary.